arielaamm/Drone-Management-System/README.md

 6. Add Drone: This screen allows you to add a new drone to the system.
 It includes fields to enter the drone's name and email address, as well as a dropdown to select the customer the drone is assigned to.

 # Conclusion
-This demo project provides a simple example of how to manage customers and drones in C# and XAML using the MVVM design pattern and move.
+This demo project provides a simple example of how to manage customers and drones in C# and XAML using the MVVM design pattern and more.
 It includes a basic data service, unit tests, and a user interface to manage customers and drones.
 You can use this project as a starting point for building more complex applications that require data management functionality.

 Credits
 This demo project was created by Ariel Moreshet and Yair Babaov.
 If you have any questions or feedback, please contact me at arialaamm@gmail.com - Ariel, yair.babayov@gmail.com - Yair.